Treating a pelvic organ prolapse

 - a blood clot forming in one of your veins (for example, in your leg) – you may be given medication to help reduce this risk after surgery (see deep vein thrombosis (DVT) for more information)

 Recovering from surgery

 If you need to stay in hospital, you may have a drip in your arm to provide fluids and a thin plastic tube called a catheter to drain urine from your bladder.
-Some gauze will be placed inside your vagina to act as a bandage for the first 24 hours.
+Some gauze may be placed inside your vagina to act as a bandage for the first 24 hours.
 This may be slightly uncomfortable.
 Your stitches will usually dissolve on their own after a few weeks.

-For the first few days or weeks after your operation you may have some vaginal bleeding similar to a period.
+For the first few days or weeks after your operation, you may have some vaginal bleeding similar to a period.
 You may also have some vaginal discharge.
 This may last three or four weeks.
-During this time you should use sanitary towels rather than tampons.
+During this time, you should use sanitary towels rather than tampons.

 Enhanced recovery is an NHS initiative to improve patient outcomes after surgery and speed up recovery.

-This involves careful planning and preparation before surgery, as well as reducing the stress of surgery by:
+This involves careful planning and preparation before surgery, as well as reducing the stress of surgery, by:

 - using pain relief to minimise pain